I was recently asked, “Do degrees of holiness here on earth result in degrees of reward in Heaven?”

 So in answer to the original question: When we understand that holiness involves not only the absence of that which is sinful, but also the presence of that which is godly, then, yes, degrees of holiness here affect the level of our reward in the next life.
 The more our lives are filled with the fruit of holiness, the greater our rewards will be.

-Originally published at Exegetical Thoughts and Biblical Theology.
+- Revised from an article published at Exegetical Thoughts and Biblical Theology.